Our Conveyancing Solicitors in Colchester, Essex, provide tips for when you're buying a property with a friend and how to keep yourself protected.

 Tenants in Common

-When you're buying a house with your friend, you may want to be tenants in common rather than joint tenants, the main difference between these is that half of your property would be passed on to your next of kin, rather than automatically being transferred to your friend.
+During this process, you will want to be tenants in common over joint tenants.
+The difference of these being, your half of the property will be passed on to your next of kin, rather than automatically transferred to the friend.

 There are many advantages to buying a home with a friend.
 It is a financial benefit having someone else to help pay for the deposit, mortgage and household bills and can ease the financial pressure off in comparison of buying a property alone.
 You may also find many new social benefits living with a close friend.
-But ultimately it can be a great way to get onto the property ladder, and if the property increases in value over the years, it may be an investment in a future property.
+But ultimately it can be an excellent option when first trying to get onto the property ladder.
+Plus it can be a good investment, providing the property increase in value over the years.

 If you would like some legal advice about conveyancing or would like to arrange a free, no-obligation phone consultation with one of our conveyancing solicitors in Colchester, Essex, please contact us.